joseferrerh/invoices-leanautomation/README.md

   - Send Invoice to docDigitizer

-  The payload to make use of this webservice is the following one:
+  The payload to make use of this web service is as follows:

     "payload": {
         "invoiceName": "invoice_filename.pdf",